SymbolNotFound/ggpdojo/gdl/writing-games.md

 entire sections.
 You won't see it mentioned at all in the documentation, and in example games you will always see it doubled or tripled (likewise for KIF formatted games where the comment character is `;` -- only one is necessary but they are almost always tripled, sometimes doubled).
-You have to look at the grammar definition and unit tests for ggp.org's Java code to know otherwise.
+You would have to look at the grammar definition and unit tests for ggp.org's Java code or assume this from datalog's handling of `;` to know otherwise.

+Other punctuation includes `(` `)` for wrapping the parameters of relations, `,` for separating those parameters when there are more than one,

 The rest of this tutorial is organized in the same order as these sections: